-Do you often feel like you’re on a treadmill when it comes to getting paid each week/month and having to meet all of the routine family expenses, loan repayments, bills etc?
+Do you often feel like you’re on a treadmill when it comes to getting paid each week/month and having to meet all of the routine family expenses, loan repayments, bills, etc.?
 Like you’re running on the spot, and going nowhere?
 In our Mackay and Bowen Basin region, this is often amplified, because there are often very healthy incomes that make us feel like we should be getting ahead!

 I have this conversation very often with those who are serious about getting off the financial treadmill.
-It usually starts with “We have so much going on… we don’t know where to start” or “We have a fairly basic lifestyle but still struggle to make ends meet”.
+It usually starts with “We have so much going on… we don’t know where to start” or “We have a fairly basic lifestyle but still struggle to make ends meet.”

 In the grand scheme of things, it’s difficult to make changes unless you have perspective on the big picture, and become inspired by ‘what is important to you and your family in life’ and can document the goals/milestones that support this becoming a reality.

 For the sake of this article, let’s assume that you have all of the motivation needed to make a change and you have clarity on the outcome you wish to achieve.
 The secret is then to be able to measure where you are today and use data to track your progress.
 If you cannot measure the effect of a given set of actions, it is difficult to know if;

-For example, if you want to shed some kilos or improve your body balance, you would use a scale (or if you are lucky, a body composition scanner) to measure your progress from the starting point, so that you can know where you are at any given point and manage the weight-loss/muscle gain strategy accordingly.
+For example, if you want to shed some kilos or improve your body balance, you would use a scale (or if you are lucky a body composition scanner) to measure your progress from the starting point, so that you can know where you are at any given point and manage the weight-loss/muscle gain strategy accordingly.

-The same applies to managing your finances and your cashflow.
-If you think you are spending too much on eating out, buying gifts, coffee etc, then take the time to examine these expenses and work out exactly what you do spend, and where.
+The same applies to managing your finances and your cash flow.
+If you think you are spending too much on eating out, buying gifts, coffee, etc., then take the time to examine these expenses and work out exactly what you do spend and where.
 Is this the area of concern that you thought?
-Then you would need to set some targets of where you believe the spend per week or month should be, and track it with discipline (no more than monthly intervals).
+Then you would need to set some targets of where you believe the spend per week or month should be and track it with discipline (no more than monthly intervals).

-You will find that your behaviour changes in the area of focus, just because you are looking at it and tracking it.
+You will find that your behaviour changes in the area of focus just because you are looking at it and tracking it.
 It’s easier to walk past the coffee shop if you know this is an area you are working on, and the coffees you do have are all the more satisfying!